OCA/website/website_portal_v10/README.rst

 ====================================

-This module replaces the functionality of ``website_portal`` to support sane layout and extensibility and allow you to have a special layout just for portal pages, have custom controllers for pages, have a menu indicating all sections for the portal features, inherit everything without problems, and prepare for forward compatibility.
+This module replaces the functionality of ``website_portal`` to support sane layout and extensibility and to allow you to have a special layout just for portal pages, to have custom controllers for pages, to have a menu indicating all sections for the portal features, to inherit everything without problems, and to prepare for forward compatibility.

 .. warning::
     This module is intended to **replace** ``website_portal``, and is **not